-LOIs received by August 5 will be considered during our Fall 2022 grantmaking cycle.
-LOIs received after this date will be considered during the Spring 2023 grantmaking cycle.
+LOIs received by January 18, 2023 will be considered during our Spring 2023 grantmaking cycle.
+LOIs received after this date will be considered during the Fall 2023 grantmaking cycle.

 WHAT IS A LETTER OF INQUIRY (LOI)?